MUTEMA J: This

 such documents were attached.
 If that were the sole flouting of the

-Rules, the Court would not have any difficulty in invoking Rule
+rules the Court would not have any difficulty in invoking R 4C(a).

-regards the non-indexing of the application, this was conceded with
+As regards the non-indexing of the application, this was conceded

-the qualification that it was subsequently cured by the filing of a
+with the qualification that it was subsequently cured by the filing

 irrelevant.
-He asked the Court to invoke Rule 4 and condone the
+He asked the Court to invoke R4 and condone the departure

-departure from the provisions of the Rules in the interests of
+from the provisions of the rules in the interests of justice.

-the same reason given when dealing with non-filing of the draft order
+reason given when dealing with non-filing of the draft order supra

-index being alluded to was not prepared by the applicant's legal
+index being alluded to was not prepared by applicant's legal

 practitioners but by the respondent's legal practitioners, ex